-Conversely, advanced students studying German literature at the Eberhard Karls Universität Tübingen can apply to spend an entire academic year (mid-August to early May) in Chapel Hill taking courses both inside and outside the Carolina-Duke Graduate Program in German Studies while teaching German as a second language at UNC-Chapel Hill.
-Tübingen students of German literature interested in studying in Chapel Hill should contact both Prof. Dr. Eckart Goebel and the Dezernat Internationale Angelegenheiten.
+Advanced students studying German literature at the Eberhard Karls Universität Tübingen can apply to spend an entire academic year (mid-August to early May) in Chapel Hill taking courses both inside and outside the Carolina-Duke Graduate Program in German Studies while teaching German as a second language at UNC-Chapel Hill.
+Tübingen students of German literature interested in studying in Chapel Hill should contact the Dezernat Internationale Angelegenheiten.
 For detailed insight into the Chapel Hill experience, check out these detailed accounts of student life at UNC written by recent Tübingen exchange students.

 Faculty Exchanges / Research Collaborations